lf-/lindyndns/README.md

       --list-domains        List all domains and their IDs --list-dom-resources domain_id
-                            List resources for a given domain ID --update domain_id resource_id
+                            List resources for a given domain ID --acme-challenge domain_id challenges_path
+                            Read the given JSON file following the format in acmebotdocumentation and make appropriate TXT records
+      --update domain_id resource_id
                             Update DNS in this record
       --ip IP, --value IP   Update ip to this.
 Default is auto.